-Connect a headset speaker harness (via an optional headset extension lead if bike mounting the system) to the riders lead on the main control hub (longest lead) also connect the optional passengers headset (if being used) again via another optional extension lead if bike mounting the system, to the passengers lead on the main control hub.
-DO NOT CONNECT the boom microphone/s just yet, or any other audio interface leads to the main control hub.
+Identify the rider's headset speaker harness, which has TWO RED mini connectors.
+Connect the rider's headset via one of the coiled headset extension leads supplied to the riders lead on the main control hub, also connect the passengers headset via the other coiled extension lead to the passengers lead on the main control hub.
+DO NOT connect either of the boom microphones, or the rider's ambient noise sensor (ANS) just yet, or any other audio interface leads to the main control hub.

-Set the rider and passenger master volume controls so that the pointers on the end of each control knob point to the central positions as marked on the label).
-(Picture A).
+Set the rider and passenger master volume controls FULLY anti-clockwise (to their lowest levels).
+Set all the other controls on the front panel to their central positions (so that the pointers on the end of the knobs point to their corresponding pointers on the label).

-Open the battery compartment and set the small VOX pre-set control per the illustration $({\bf B}).$ headset speakers firmly and directly over both ear holes (noting the centre of each speaker is slightly offset in the plastic housings) and listen carefully for any electrical interference through the speakers.
+Start the bike in a well ventilated area, after checking that no parts will fall off onto a hot exhaust etc. Hold the rider's headset speakers firmly and directly over both ear holes (noting the centre of each speaker is slightly offset in the plastic housings) and listen carefully for any electrical interference through the speakers.
 HT (sparkplug/leads and coils etc) may induce a rapid tick, tick, tick noise which changes with engine RPM.
 Alternator noise if heard is normally a higher frequency constant whine, which again changes with engine RPM, so try to vary the engine RPM while listening carefully through the speakers for any induced electrical noise.
 It should be completely clean and in which case you can now turn the rider's volume control fully clockwise (FULL VOLUME) and do the same test again, it should be completely clean.
 Now do the same tests using the passenger headset to again prove it is complete clear of any electrical interference.
-It is very unlikely that you will hear any electrical interference while doing these tests, but if you do you should carefully move the lead/s about, one at a time, and/or the main control hub, while still listening to the speakers with the engine running at varying RPM to identify which part is picking up the noise and then move it to a clean noise free location.
+It is very unlikely that you will hear any electrical interference while doing these tests, but if you do you should carefully move the lead/s about, one at a time, and/or the main control hub unit, while still listening to the speakers with the engine running at varying RPM to identify which part is picking up the noise and then move it to a clean noise free location.